 Lastly, take the completed process documentation set and send it to technical experts for review and optimization.

 Your process documents are a living entity as they guide the process along and make everyone involved aware of what the process will look like at every stage.
 Make sure that you treat it as a living document and continue to make adjustments on it as you find more streamlined activities.

 Aside from the obvious increase in workflow streamlining and allowing companies to improve their business process management, process documentation has a variety of benefits for companies of any size.

 - Process documentation helps bring team all involved stakeholders on the same page regarding a specific business process.
 It provides a synchronized view of the process steps, which instills consistency.

 - It helps identify inefficiencies and process bottlenecks that might go unnoticed if the company were to directly implement a process.
-In real-time it lays all the decision points bare in front of anyone who might have suggestions as to how the process could be more efficient.
+In real-time it lays all the decision points clearly in front of anyone who might have suggestions as to improve the process.